 In 1864, the regiment returned to England, remaining there and in Ireland until 1870, when it sailed for Gibraltar.
 In 1878, it returned to India, going on to serve in the Second Afghan War (1878-80) with the Peshawar Valley Field Force, fighting at Ali Masjid (1878) and helping capture Jalalabad.

-Explore the history and collections of the 81st Regiment by visiting the Lancashire Infantry Museum in Preston.
+Discover more about the 81st Regiment of Foot (Loyal Lincoln Volunteers) by visiting the Lancashire Infantry Museum in Preston.